apify/actor-firebase-firestore-import/README.md

 2. 📝 Enter your Firebase API key, authentication domain, project ID, Firestore collection ID, and Apify dataset ID in the input settings.
 3. ⚙️ Optionally, provide a custom transformation function if needed or specify a custom ID field to serve as the document ID in Firestore.
 4. 🏃‍♂️ Click on "Run" to initiate the import process.
-5. 🎉 Once the actor has completed its magic, you can either preview or download the imported data from the Dataset tab.
+5. 🎉 That's it!
+Sit back and relax while the actor works its magic.
+Once the actor finishes processing the data, you can view the data in your Firestore collection.

 ## Results 📦

-The Firebase Firestore Import Actor will work its magic by transforming each item in the Apify dataset into a new document within the specified Firestore collection.
+The Firebase Firestore Import Actor will import each item in the Apify dataset as a new document within the specified Firestore collection.
 The exact structure of these resulting documents will depend on the data in the dataset and any custom transformations applied.
+The IDs of the documents will be automatically generated by Firestore, unless a custom ID field is specified.

 ## Tips for Maximizing the Firebase Firestore Import Actor 🚀